Autosomal dominant polycystic kidney disease

 Autosomal dominant polycystic kidney disease (ADPKD) is one of the most common, life-threatening inherited human disorders and the most common hereditary kidney disease.
 It is associated with large interfamilial and intrafamilial variability, which can be explained to a large extent by its genetic heterogeneity and modifier genes.
 It is also the most common of the inherited cystic kidney diseases — a group of disorders with related but distinct pathogenesis, characterized by the development of renal cysts and various extrarenal manifestations, which in case of ADPKD include cysts in other organs, such as the liver, seminal vesicles, pancreas, and arachnoid membrane, as well as other abnormalities, such as intracranial aneurysms and dolichoectasias, aortic root dilatation and aneurysms, mitral valve prolapse, and abdominal wall hernias.
 Over 50% of patients with ADPKD eventually develop end stage kidney disease and require dialysis or kidney transplantation.
 ADPKD is estimated to affect at least one in every 1000 individuals worldwide, making this disease the most common inherited kidney disorder with a diagnosed prevalence of 1:2000 and incidence of 1:3000-1:8000 in a global scale.

 Signs and symptoms

+ADPKD can result in a wide variety of clinical symptoms.
+Symptoms may be caused directly by a cyst growing or bursting, or indirectly due to problems with other physiological functions.
+Most symptoms occur around 40 years of age, but some clinical symptoms can occur decades prior to the development of over kidney disease, with some symptoms presenting as early as childhood.